digitallyserviced/semanticolor/README.md

 * colorize - colorize these elements using semanticolor
 * theme - let the configured syntax theme determine the color for these elements
 * defer - let other scopes for these elements determine the option to use
+* default - use the option you set in your configured defaults

 # screenshots